hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/855_sayings_and_utterances.md

 32\.
 "Buddha made the fatal mistake of thinking that the whole world could be lifted to the height of the Upanishads.
 And self-interest spoilt all.
 Krishna was wiser, because He was more politic.
 But Buddha would have no compromise.
-The world before now has seen even the Avatâra ruined by compromise, tortured to death for want of recognition, and lost.
+The world before now has seen even the Avatāra ruined by compromise, tortured to death for want of recognition, and lost.
 But Buddha would have been worshipped as God in his own lifetime, all over Asia, for a moment's compromise.
 And his reply was only: